Decomposition of Spaces of Periodic Functions into Subspaces of Periodic and Antiperiodic Functions and Its Connection to the Rademacher System and the Haar Wavelet Basis: Introduction and preliminaries

 \section{Introduction and preliminaries}

-It is clear that any 1-periodic function is also a 2-periodic function.
-Therefore, the set of all 1-periodic functions is a subset of the set of 2-periodic functions.
-The main question is ''what functions other than the 1-periodic ones are contained in the set of all 2-periodic functions?''.
-This gives rise to the study of the decomposition of spaces of periodic functions into subspaces.
-The answers to such and similar questions will be answered in this paper.
-However, before introducing the main result of the current paper, we give examples from classical results in mathematics, where a vector space is decomposed as a direct sum of its subspaces.
-Let $\mathcal{F} $ represent the space of all real-valued function of real domain.
-That is
+It is evident that any 1-periodic function is also 2-periodic.
+Consequently, the set of all 1-periodic functions is a subset of the set of all 2-periodic functions.
+The primary question then becomes: *which functions, other than the 1-periodic ones, are contained within the set of all 2-periodic functions?* This question leads to the study of how spaces of periodic functions can be decomposed into subspaces.
+The answers to these and similar questions will be addressed in this paper.
+Before presenting the main results, we provide an example from classical mathematics where a vector space is expressed as a direct sum of its subspaces.
+Let $\mathcal{F}$ denote the set of all functions $ f: \mathbb{R}\rightarrow \mathbb{R} $.
+Let us denote by $\mathbb{E}$ the subspace of all even functions in $\mathcal{F}$ and the subspace of all odd functions in $\mathcal{F}$ by $ \mathbb{O} $.
+Then we have the decomposition